levatech007/google-app-script-as-cms/README.md

 }
 ```

 Once your code is completed, Publish -> Deploy as web app (repeat this every time after you make changes to your code).
 Make sure to allow ‘Anyone, even anonymous’ access to your app.
-Copy
+Copy the provided app URL to your Ajax call in the front-end.

 ### Github support: